HadrienG2/subwoofer/README.md

   inputs from the L1 CPU cache.
-But these memory accesses, which are unrelated to the FP arithmetic operation that we are trying to measure, may bias the measurement a bit, especially if the benchmark somehow manages to saturate the CPU's address generation units or be bottlenecked by the L1 cache's latency and bandwidth (these are thankfully unlikely on modern high-performance CPU microarchitectures).
+But these memory accesses, which are unrelated to the FP arithmetic operation that we are trying to measure, may bias the measurement a bit, especially if the benchmark somehow manages to saturate the CPU's address generation units or to be bottlenecked by the L1 cache's latency or bandwidth (these are all thankfully unlikely bottlenecks on modern high-performance CPU microarchitectures).
 - To work around this, "Nregisters" uses a tiny set of data inputs that can stay resident in CPU registers for the entire duration of the benchmark.
 This is the fastest possible source of data on the CPU side, unlike the L1 cache it cannot ever become a bottleneck.
-But there is a big price to pay for avoiding the L1 cache like this:
+But there is a price to pay for avoiding the L1 cache like this:
     * To constantly operate on the same tiny amount of data without compiler over-optimization, we need to apply more aggressive optimization barriers to the source Rust code.
 This may lead to slightly worse codegen, e.g.